menu

 3) BSQL Hacker:

 Designed especially for blind SQLi attacks, BSQL hacker is a well-to-do injection tool.
-With GUI and console support, this tool supports most of the injection points, including HTTP, cookies, and query strings.
-This tool supports Oracle, MySQL, and MSSQL as well.
+With GUI and console support, it supports most of the injection points, including HTTP, cookies, and query strings.
+It also supports Oracle, MySQL, and MSSQL.

 4) SQLninja:

-This tool works for web applications that are based on SQL Server.
-After discovering injection flaws, this tool efficiently automated the process of exploitation and extracts all the necessary information from the database.
-By allowing remote access to the database servers, SQLninja allows the overall security assessment of the web application in question.
+This tool works for web applications based on SQL Server.
+After discovering injection flaws, it efficiently automates the process of exploitation and extracts all the necessary information from the database.
+By allowing remote access to the database servers, SQLninja allows the overall security assessment of the web application.

 Other prominent SQL injection tools include JSQL, Safe3 SQL Injector, and SQLSus.